- Products: Diagnostic and reproductive tests, precision medicine.

 - SelfDecode takes a holistic approach to give recommendations that are best for your genes AND the health topic.
 Myriad Genetics offers targeted panels that look into specific genetic risks.

-- SelfDecode is the most comprehensive and looks at more genes & SNPs (over 150,000) to deliver the best analysis of genetic risks.
+- SelfDecode is the most comprehensive and looks at more genes & gene variants (up to 83 million) to deliver the best analysis of genetic risks.
 Myriad Genetics analyzes genes and gene mutations associated with specific conditions.

 - SelfDecode supports everything with peer-reviewed scientific studies in their research and checks for contradicting information.
 Myriad Genetics provides scientific references in their reports.